 Which is why everyone is lying.

-The reality here stinks.
-It’s much more palatable when you package it as a vehicle for self-improvement and wrap it up with a big red self-empowerment bow.
+Because the reality here stinks.
+It’s much more palatable when you package it as a vehicle for self-improvement and wrap it up with a big red female-empowerment bow.

 The fundamental truth being: If you’re exercising in high heels, the only person you’re not thinking about is yourself.